jonathannilsen/sdk-nrf/samples/peripheral/uart_cobs/README.rst

 ********

 The sample implements a simple two-way communication between two devices.
-Pressing a button on the development board causes that device to send "PING" over UART.
+Pressing a button on the development board causes that device to send a COBS-encoded message containing the string "PING" over UART.
-After receiving "PING", the other device responds with "PONG".
+After receiving "PING", the other device responds with a COBS-encoded message containing the string "PONG".

 Requirements
 ************